Wednesday – May 28, 2025

 Resume Review Appointments

 FCCMA’s experienced Senior Advisors will be available to meet one-on-one with attendees to discuss their resumes and the current job market.
-If you have not already signed up for an appointment, please check at the FCCMA registration desk for availability.
+If you have not already signed up for an appointment, please check for availability at the FCCMA registration desk.

 2:00 p.m. – 3:15 p.m.